tgdwyer/tgdwyer.github.io/_chapters/asteroids.md

 ## Pure Observable Streams

-A weakness of the above implementation using Observable streams, is that we still have global mutable state.
-Deep in the function passed to subscribe we alter the angle attribute on the `state` object.
-Another Observable operator `scan`, allows us to capture this state transformation inside the stream, using a pure function to transform the state, i.e. a function that takes an input state object and---rather than altering it in-place---creates a new output state object with whatever change is required.
+A weakness of the above implementation using Observable streams is that we still have global mutable state.
+Deep in the function passed to subscribe, we alter the angle attribute on the `state` object.
+Another Observable operator `scan` allows us to capture this state transformation inside the stream, using a pure function to transform the state, i.e. a function that takes an input state object and---rather than altering it in-place---creates a new output state object with whatever change is required.

 We’ll start by altering the start of our code to define an `interface` for `State` with `readonly` members, and we’ll place our `initialState` in a `const` variable that matches this interface.
 You can also [play with the code in a live editor](https://stackblitz.com/edit/asteroids02).